 If you’re traveling in a pair, there’s also a three-seater Waco YMF-5 biplane that fits the pilot and two passengers.

-There’s plenty more to do in Virginia Beach in spring and summer months—particularly around the boardwalk area—these are just a few of my favorite off-the-tourist-path activities.
+There’s plenty more to do on Spring Break in Virginia Beach and in summer months, too—particularly around the boardwalk area—these are just a few of my favorite off-the-tourist-path activities.
 I’m very much a steer-clear-of-crowds kind of traveler, so I appreciate a large city like this one that has places for me to steal away to and not be crushed by people.

-Have you been to Virginia Beach?
+Have you ever spent Spring Break in Virginia Beach?
 What’s your favorite activity to do there in warmer months?